henrietta-k/Two-Sat/README.md

 ## How it Works

 The solver coverts the clauses into an implication graph, finds the strongly connected components of this graph, then determines the appropriate variables.
-It uses Kosaraju's theorem in finding the strongly connected components.
+It uses Kosaraju's theorem to find the strongly connected components.

 The output looks something like this:
 - a True